fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 The Token relay is to remove the biggest technical barrier to have a healthy tokenisation, which is the end-users have to pay Ether in a Token trasfer as the transaction fee.
 If this situation is in a context that Ethereum is a decentralised computing platform and cash platform, and to execute smart contracts, the end-users must pay Ether to stablise the Etherum network and incentivise the miners to sustain the network, then it's very rational and acceptable to everyone.
-But if it is in a context of the Token, it becomes so wrong and cloggy.
+But if it is in the context of the Token, it becomes incorrect and cloggy.

-"No Ether, No Token usage" obstructs the tokenisation.
+"No Ether, No Token usages" obstructs the tokenisation.
-So we have implemented a feature that allows **Token trasfer origin** to sign a specific **Token trasfer request**, and the **Relayers** check its trasfer fee (in Token) and the signature then relay the request by sending the request to the Token smart contract, which also means the Relayers pay the ETH transaction gas for the requests.
+So we have implemented a feature that allows **Token trasfer origin** to sign a specific **Token trasfer request**, and the **Relayers** check its trasfer fee (in Token) and the signature then relay the request by sending the request to the Token smart contract, which also means the Relayers pay the ETH transaction gas for the request.
 Then the Token smart contract checks the relayed transfers and avoid any attack among transfer origin, relayers and the receivers.

 Further details are in the next section.